Mariupol reports more than 5,000 civilian deaths

 Pope kisses flag from Bucha

-Pope Francis on Wednesday criticized the “increasingly horrible cruelty” in Ukraine and condemned the massacre in Bucha.
+Pope Francis on Wednesday criticized the “increasingly horrible cruelty” that hit Ukraine and condemned the massacre in Bucha.
 He received a group of Ukrainian children who had to flee their country and kissed and blessed a flag from Bucha.

 “The recent news of the war in Ukraine testifies to new atrocities, such as the massacre at Bucha, an increasingly horrible cruelty, committed also against defenseless civilians, women and children,” the Pope said at his weekly audience at the Vatican.